Summary

 Citizens who are not from EU or EEA member states generally need a residence title for Germany.

-Alongside short-term residence titles such as the visa, the following residence statuses can be issued:
+Alongside short-term residence titles such as the visa, there are several types residence status that can be issued.

 The residence permit is limited to five years and is issued to the following persons: